How ScryCheck scores Commander decks

 What the cross-validation found:

 - • The engine outperformed both LLMs significantly — 93% bracket accuracy vs. 48% (Claude) and 38% (GPT-4o).
-Rule-based scoring is better calibrated than LLM judgment alone for this task.
+Rule-based scoring was better calibrated than LLM judgment alone for this task.

 - • LLMs systematically over-rate decks — they struggle to recognize how casual true Bracket 1–2 decks really are.

-The engine’s accuracy is not circular.
-An independent evaluation system with no access to our ground truth agreed with the engine more than it disagreed — and where it disagreed, it pointed to real ground truth errors, not engine errors.
+The headline finding holds: an independent evaluation with no access to our ground truth agreed with the engine more than it disagreed, and pointed to real ground truth errors when it didn’t.

 Why measurement is hard